 (Spring Cloud Stream consumer groups are similar to and inspired by Kafka consumer groups.)

 spring.cloud.stream.bindings.<channelName>.group property to specify a group name.

 For the consumers shown in the following figure, this property would be set as

-All groups which subscribe to a given destination receive a copy of published data, but only one member of each group receives a given message from that destination.
+All groups that subscribe to a given destination receive a copy of published data, but only one member of each group receives a given message from that destination.
 By default, when a group is not specified, Spring Cloud Stream assigns the application to an anonymous and independent single-member consumer group that is in a publish-subscribe relationship with all other consumer groups.

 In general, it is preferable to always specify a consumer group when binding an application to a given destination.
 When scaling up a Spring Cloud Stream application, you must specify a consumer group for each of its input bindings.
-This prevents the application’s instances from receiving duplicate messages (unless that behavior is desired, which is unusual).
+Doing so prevents the application’s instances from receiving duplicate messages (unless that behavior is desired, which is unusual).

 Spring Cloud Stream provides support for partitioning data between multiple instances of a given application.
-In a partitioned scenario, the physical communication medium (e.g., the broker topic) is viewed as being structured into multiple partitions.
+In a partitioned scenario, the physical communication medium (such as the broker topic) is viewed as being structured into multiple partitions.
 One or more producer application instances send data to multiple consumer application instances and ensure that data identified by common characteristics are processed by the same consumer instance.